HiQ International AB is a Swedish, public limited liability company with its headquarters in Stockholm.

 Born 1953.
 M. Sc. in Economics, Helsinki School of Economics.
 Board member since 2013.
 CFO Wärtsilä Oyj 1998-2013, deputy MD since 2005.
 Other assignments: Chairman of the board of Elisa Oyj and Evac Group Oy, Member of the board of Nordkalk Oy, Member of the board & chairman of the audit committee Nokian Tyres.

 Born 1979.
-Master Degree Economics (civilekonom) University of Gothenburg School of Business, Economics and Law, Proposed as Board member.
-President and CEO of Netonnet Group but will during 2018 take over as CEO of Lindex.
-Other assignments: Board member in Mio AB and in Börssällskapet.
+Master Degree Economics (civilekonom) University of Gothenburg School of Business, Economics and Law.
+Board member since 2018.
+CEO of Lindex A since 2018.
+President and CEO of Netonnet Group 2016-2018.
+Other assignments: Board member in Mio AB, Ahlsell Group and in Börssällskapet.

 Auditors selected by the AGM

-PwC, auditor in charge Gabriella Hermansson, born 1973.
+KPMG, auditor in charge Marine Gesien, born 1971.
 Authorised public accountant.
-Auditor of HiQ since 2017.
+Auditor of HiQ since 2018.